hsirenko/42-hackathon-nlp-llm-conversation-analytics/README.md

 4. Contribute your own implementations

 # Step 5: Start understanding the modifying the prompts, pre-grouping techniques, models

-*  show how you're able to connect this to the existing data
+This is the advanced step where you'll start to understand how to modify the prompts, pre-grouping techniques, and models to improve the performance of the model.